Connecting to Your Linux Instance from Windows Using PuTTY

 If this is the first time you have connected to this instance, PuTTY displays a security alert dialog box that asks whether you trust the host you are connecting to.

 (Optional) Verify that the fingerprint in the security alert matches the fingerprint that you obtained in step 1.
 If these fingerprints don't match, someone might be attempting a "man-in-the-middle" attack.
 If they match, continue to the next step.

 Click Yes.
 A window opens and you are connected to your instance.

 If you specified a passphrase when you converted your private key to PuTTY's format, you must provide that passphrase when you log in to the instance.

-The PuTTY Secure Copy client (PSCP) is a command-line tool that you can use to transfer files between your Windows computer and your Linux/Unix instance.
+The PuTTY Secure Copy client (PSCP) is a command-line tool that you can use to transfer files between your Windows computer and your Linux instance.
 If you prefer a graphical user interface (GUI), you can use an open source GUI tool named WinSCP.
-For more information, see Transferring Files to Your Instance with WinSCP.
+For more information, see Transferring Files to Your Linux Instance Using WinSCP.

 To use PSCP, you'll need the private key you generated in Converting Your Private Key Using PuTTYgen.
-You'll also need the public DNS address of your Linux/Unix instance.
+You'll also need the public DNS address of your Linux instance.

 The following example transfers the file